YunlongJiao/kernrank/README.md

 ## Demo

-Please refer to GitHub repos [kendallkernel](https://github.com/YunlongJiao/kendallkernel) and [weightedkendall](https://github.com/YunlongJiao/weightedkendall) for various examples of using the package.
+Please refer to GitHub repos [kendallkernel](https://github.com/YunlongJiao/kendallkernel) and [weightedkendall](https://github.com/YunlongJiao/weightedkendall) for a variety of examples of using the package.

 ## References